Skip to content

 • Default Language: this is the floor audio language of your live stream.
 It will be the audio language selected by default in the video player when a user initially presses the play button.
 If the floor audio contains multiple languages, you can select Original instead of a language.

-• Latency: you can choose between default latency and low latency.
+• Latency: you can choose between Default Latency and Low Latency (more info).
 Select the Low Latency option only if your primary goal is to maximize audience engagement.
 It will result in a reduced read-ahead buffer in the video player, potentially leading to increased buffering for your viewers.
+If the stream includes AI-generated closed captions, we strongly recommend using Default Latency (using Low Latency will reduce the quality of the captions).

 When you press the Submit button, Clevercast creates the new event and redirects you to its detail page for further configuration.